Russia's shiny new Bolshoi grappling with gripes

 DEPARTURES AND INJURY

-Rare pine panelling, plush red velvet seats and gold leaf, hand laid according to a mediaeval egg-and-vodka recipe, was to whisk audiences back centuries to the theatre's glory days.
+Rare pine paneling, plush red velvet seats and gold leaf, hand laid according to a medieval egg-and-vodka recipe, was to whisk audiences back centuries to the theatre's glory days.

 But the first visitors said the show ruined the experience.

-On-stage, off-stage lovebirds Natalia Osipova, 25, and Ivan Vasiliev, 22, left for the smaller and lesser-known Mikhailovsky Theatre in St. Petersburg.
+On-stage, off-stage lovebirds Natalia Osipova, 25, and Ivan Vasiliev, 22, left for the smaller and lesser-known Mikhailovsky Theater in St. Petersburg.

 In a parting jibe, the marquee performers said they left in search of creative freedom not money -- although a free flat and generous wages were part of the Mikhailovsky offer.